benrobinson16/benrobinson16/README.md

 ## Hello, world! 👋

 I'm a student learning software development for Apple's platforms, the web and the server.

-I'm also a WWDC21 Swift Student Challenge winner! 🎉
+WWDC21 Swift Student Challenge winner.
+Excited about code, tech and more code!

 ### Technologies